derytech/set-pre_course/README.md

-This repository contains my ALX pre-course work.
+This repository contains my ALX pre-course work, and I really love it